surkannan/mock-api-server/USERGUIDE.md

 curl -v http://localhost:4000/users/1

 # You will see the mock response in your terminal, and a "Matched" log
-# will appear in the terminal where server.js is running.
+# will appear in the terminal where server.cjs is running.
 ```

 ### Debugging a Mismatched Request